 Too late now, she guessed.
 She ought to have arrived earlier.
 She ought, perhaps, to have sent a message...
 But it was well known that it was no good trying to make appointments

 with the savant, who never answered letters; so instead she had come unannounced, relying upon his reputation of responding

 to casual callers who shared his dedication to the mysterious

 abstractions of number... and now, she guessed, he would respond no more.

 minutes ago.
 She could picture his stern face scanning the digits.
-Hocor had run out of luck while on the track of it; he'd tried to probe beyond apparent chaos to find, if possible, the non-random lurker, the recurrence-pattern which would prove the random
+He'd been trying to probe beyond apparent chaos to find, if possible, the non-random lurker, the recurrence-pattern which would prove the random

 Interesting, in a dry sort of way, this quest for contradiction.
 Not something to kill for, surely?

 Too late to put that rhetorical question.
 Too late now, to ask

 the man whether his latest researches had uncovered aught which an